-10.4 Has your Information Asset Owner been trained in the role and is staff training monitored?
+10.4 Has your Information Asset Owner been trained in the role and is this training up to date?
 Yes/ No GDPR training was provided to all staff in May 2019 and awareness raised in respect of staff responsibilities.
 The responsibilities of the Executive Director, in respect of data protection compliances, have been confirmed.
-Staff are available to discharge these roles and have undergone or are undergoing appropriate training.
-For core SG the SIRO is DG Organisational Development and Operations, non-core bodies will have their own SIRO.
+IAOs (usually Deputy Directors) are responsible for ensuring that their information assets are recorded on the corporate Information Asset Register (IAR).
+Guidance can be found on the IAR pages on the Intranet.
+See guidance on "What is an Information Asset?" in the IAO Handbook.
+10.5 Do any supporting staff have an awareness of the role and responsibilities of an IAO and have they been trained in information handling?
+Yes/ No Staff are available to discharge these roles and have undergone or are undergoing appropriate training.
+Non-core bodies will have their own SIRO.
 Guidance on mandatory roles can be found on the intranet.
 Mandatory eLearning packages (Data Protection and Responsible for Information) can be found on the intranet.
-10.5 Can you confirm that information risk assessments have been carried out for all information assets?
+10.6 Can you confirm that information risk assessments have been carried out for all information assets?
 Yes/ No High level risk assessments have been completed for all information assets.
 The risk assessments show the controls and mitigation measures.
 Information risk assessments should be carried out as appropriate for the classification of the information asset; the restriction of access to information as appropriate; the training of staff in handling sensitive information; the management of processing of personal data; the impacts of loss or corruption of information; and so on.
 Such risk assessments should extend to procurements and shared services initiatives, and to all delivery partners, suppliers and contractors.
 Management and monitoring of supplier security and information assurance arrangements must take place.
 Mandatory eLearning packages (Data Protection and Responsible for Information) can be found on the intranet.
-10.6 Do you have processes in place for dealing with security incidents involving data?
+10.7 Do you have processes in place for dealing with security incidents involving data?
 Yes/ No GCRB appointed a Data Protection Officer (in May 2018).
 One of the key duties of the postholder is to provide specialist support and advice if a data breach should occur.
 Incidents would relate to cases where information (both personal and non-personal) may have been accidentally exposed, lost or made unavailable regardless of whether this has resulted in harm to individuals.
 IAOs are aware of and follow the corporate process in place to report, manage and recover from information risk incidents.
 Lessons have been learnt, and shared, from incidents (if any).
 Local managers have a responsibility to ensure that staff are aware of and comply with the relevant guidance, to initiate checks where non-compliance is suspected and to monitor suppliers.
 Managers have a responsibility to ensure that all staff and suppliers are aware of their responsibilities to safeguard Government information.
 An IAO checklist for dealing with security incidents can be found on the intranet.
-Please open the document and refer to section 5